renzol2/brain/docs/sampling.md

 In _lossless_ compressed audio, file size is reduced, but data can be restored.

-- e.g. repeated sample values stored as singel value and number of repeats
+- e.g. repeated sample values stored as a single value and number of repeats
 - `.wma` (Windows media audio, lossless)
 - `.flac` (free lossless audio codec)